 Diagnosis of inflammatory arthritis

-Overall, diagnosis of autoimmune arthritis relies on the presentation of joint pain combined with blood tests and imaging.
+Overall, the diagnosis of autoimmune arthritis relies on the presentation of joint pain combined with blood tests and imaging.

-Generally, the location of joint pain and swelling gives a clue to the type of inflammatory arthritis.
-For example, rheumatoid arthritis usually affects the hands, feet, and both sides, while psoriatic arthropathy and seronegative arthritis mainly affect the spine and sacroiliac joints.
+Clinically, people report joint pain and swelling.
+Often, pain is worse in the morning and better with exercise.
+Also, pain at night is typical.
+Generally, the location of joint pain and swelling indicates the type of inflammatory arthritis.
+For example, rheumatoid arthritis usually affects the hands and feet on both sides, while psoriatic arthropathy and seronegative arthritis mainly affect the spine and sacroiliac joints.

 Other common questions related to inflammatory arthritis: